SEASON – Spring and Fall

-TACTICS – Open water casting from the boat to schooling fish (spring and fall), Drifting the Lower Niagara River with eggs and crankbaits (fall) Walk and wade the Lake Ontario tribs (fall)
+TACTICS – Open water casting and trolling from the boat to schooling fish (spring and fall), drifting the Lower Niagara River with eggs and crankbaits (fall), walk and wade the Lake Ontario tribs (fall)

 SIZE – lbs in the high teens but fish over 20lbs are common